Kevin-Robertson/Invoke-TheHash/README.md

 # Invoke-TheHash
-Invoke-TheHash contains PowerShell functions for performing NTLMv2 pass the hash WMI and SMB command execution.
+Invoke-TheHash contains PowerShell functions for performing pass the hash WMI and SMB command execution.
 WMI and SMB services are accessed through .NET TCPClient connections.
+Authentication is performed by passing an NTLM hash into the NTLMv2 authentication protocol.
 Local administrator privilege is not required client-side.

 # Requirements
 Minimum PowerShell 2.0